Investors can profit from companies that aim to increase shareholder value through stock buybacks—as well as with dividends

 Don’t get us wrong—cash dividends are a definite plus.
 But you still need to follow the three key guidelines in our Successful Investor approach to sound investing:

 Invest mainly in well-established companies, since they are the companies most likely to keep making, if not increasing, those dividend payments each year.

 You also need to limit your exposure to stocks that are in the broker/media limelight.
 That limelight bloats investor expectations.
-When stocks fail to live up to those expectations, big downturns often follow, regardless of a company’s dividend history.
+When stocks fail to live up to those expectations, big downturns often follow, regardless of a company’s dividend or stock buyback history.

 Investor bonus:Real-world examples of increasing shareholder value

-Canadian fertilizer maker and agricultural goods retailer Agrium Inc. (Toronto symbol AGU) announced that it was spending $900 million to buy back 6% of its shares.
+Canadian fertilizer maker and agricultural goods retailer Agrium Inc. (Toronto symbol AGU) announced that it was spending $900 million to stock buybacks, specifically to repurchase about 6% of its shares.

 At the same time, Agrium pledged to double its dividend to $2 a share on an annualized basis and move from a semiannual to a quarterly payout.
 This increased their dividend yield 1.76%.

 These moves were partly due to pressure from its largest shareholder, hedge fund Jana Partners LLC, which had been pushing the company to explore options to increase shareholder value.